oscargross/netlify-cms/website/content/blog/deploy-preview-links.md

 ## Seeing is believing

-The editorial workflow allows editors to create draft content in Netlify CMS, and Netlify can provide deploy previews of draft content, but there hasn't been a way to access links to these preview builds from within Netlify CMS.
+AAAAAAAAAAAAAAAA The editorial workflow allows editors to create draft content in Netlify CMS, and Netlify can provide deploy previews of draft content, but there hasn't been a way to access links to these preview builds from within Netlify CMS.
 The preview pane in the editor is a good tool for seeing how content will look on the site, but in the words of Marvin Gaye, "ain't nothing like the real thing!"